AFRICA

 Turnover is calculated as the sum of:

-1. Interest income and similar income
+1. Interest and similar income

 2. Income from shares and other securities

-3. Fees and commissions receivable
+3. Fees and commissions

 4. Net profit on financial operations